liamliaw/os-labs/Lab 3/lab3.md

 ## Exercise 2
 *Open the loopdirectory and inspect the files.
 Compile the source file into a binary using the makecommand.
 The loopbinary takes one integer (nice value) as command line argument.
 Run the loop process with nice value 0*

 *(a) Show the output of the lscpu command, and the cat /proc/sys/kernel/sched_autogroup_enabled command.*

-The autogroup feature according to the man page of sched is to prevent some groups of process hogging too much CPU-cycles.
-So we first set the *sched_autogroup_enabled* value to 0 to disable this feature.
+The autogroup feature according to the man page of sched is to prevent some groups of process from hogging too much CPU-cycles.
+So we firstly set the *sched_autogroup_enabled* value to 0 to disable this feature.

-First we need root to set this value.
-The lscpu command shows that there is only one CPU as required.
+Firstly we need to access in root to set this value.
+The *lscpu* command shows that there is only one CPU as required.
 The autogroup feature is disabled.

 ```console
 fangwenliao@debian:~/Downloads/OS_Lab3/loop$ su
 Password: